12. BREWWORKS at The Party Source (1996 - 1998)

 The photos below mostly depict the interior of BrewWorks and were taken in 1996 and 1997.
 The exterior photo on the far left shows the former Boiler House in green, adjoining the former Bottling Department, Engine Room and Warehouse, which became The Party Source.
 An interior view of the Party Source’s deli and seating areas are shown in the middle photo.
 The other photos depict the bar and brewing areas of BrewWorks.
 The woman in the lower center photo viewing the brewing operations of BrewWorks is Virginia Schott, the daughter-in-law of Will Schott, husband of Will's youngest son Lou and mother of L. Ried Schott.

 WYNKOOP BREWING CO.
 OPERATES BREWWORKS

 BrewWorks was open for only eight months when a firm from Denver Co. took over operations of the brewpub near the end of June 1997.
 This change occurred with virtually no business interruption, as most employees were retained.
 However, the transaction ended Party Source’s involvement with the property, while Ken Lewis continued to operate a Party Works business next to BrewWorks in addition to another in Bellevue, KY.
 Wynkoop was established in Denver in 1988, still operates today and refers to itself as Colorado's first Brewpub.
 (Please see Wynkoop Brewery.)
-Changes made by the new operator was an expansion of the limited food operations in place; Wynkoop also allowed individuals to brew their own beer.
+Changes made by the new operator was an expansion of the limited food operations in place; they also allowed individuals to brew their own beer.

 JILLIAN'S ACQUIRES THE BREWERY PROPERTY